michaelkeeling/saturn2017-architecture-functional-workshop/README.md

 languages and our development, deployment, and operating procedures (DevOps).

-It’s still difficult to build a good distributed system so developers have used ideas in functional programming to make it easier.
+It’s still difficult to build a good distributed system, so developers have used ideas in functional programming to make it easier.
 Functional programming (FP) ideas that we see in architectural design
-include: statelessness, immutability, and pure functions.
+include: statelessness, immutability, idempotence, and pure functions.
 These ideas underlie DevOps practices and are at the core of many distributed systems patterns.

 The goal of this workshop is to explore functional patterns in software architecture.
 Our hope is that we'll end the day with a dozen or so documented patterns in addition to the some bigger _ah-ha!_ moments, and a collecton of new questions about the intersection of arhictecutre and functional thinking.
-[Here are some questions and topics we will consider during the workshop include the items listed on this page](questions.md).
+[Here are some questions and topics that can consider during the workshop, including the items listed on this page](questions.md).

 The workshop will take place on Monday, May 1, 2017 in [Denver, CO during the SATURN 2017 conference on software architecture](http://www.sei.cmu.edu/saturn/2017/).